CARVE-ROBMOSYS/YARP-BT-modules/libs/BT_wrappers/Readme.md

 The function `isHaltRequested(target)` will return true if and only if a halt request has been received for the specified target.
 If a halt has been requested for a different target, it will return false and the execution will proceed.

-#### BlackBoard
+#### The YARP BlackBoard

-An importante piece of the infrastructure is the shared blackboard.
+An importante piece of the infrastructure is the shared YARP BlackBoard.
 It is a process working as a memory shared between all the other process running and the Behavior Tree engine.
-When nodes needs to share information between them or a node implementation requires more parameters to correctly perform its task, these information can be stored in and retrieved from the blackboard.
+When nodes needs to share information between them or a node implementation requires more parameters to correctly perform its task, these information can be stored in and retrieved from the BlackBoard.

 The memory is accessible as a dictionary `<key, value>` where the key is a `std::string` and the value is a `yarp::os::Property`.
 The `Property` is YARP-based dictionary-like container, in such a way the maximum flexibility can be achieved in storing custom data.
-In conjunction with the YARP BT wrappers, the `key` of the BlackBoard is meant to be the `Action_ID target` described before.
+In conjunction with the YARP BT wrappers, the `key` of the YARP BlackBoard is meant to be the `Action_ID target` described before.

 This allows a TickClient/Server to get the parameters from the BlackBoard or to write updated information using information already available and well known to the user.